faithanalog/faithanalog.github.io/_posts/2020-02-04-mirroring-youtube-playlists.md

 And that's it!
 The script is pretty well commented I feel, but if you have any questions about it, [feel free to ask!](/contact.html)

+Thanks to everyone on the fediverse who helped me iterate on this script and iron out the details. ❤️

+– artemis